Kana Asumi

 Kana Asumi (阿澄 佳奈, Asumi Kana) is a Japanese actress, voice actress, singer and a former member of the girl group Lisp.

 Career

 She worked for Voice & Heart until 2007 and has worked for 81 Produce since 2008.
 She won the Best Lead Actress Award in the 7th Seiyu Awards.

 Personal life

 On January 14, 2014, Asumi announced her marriage on her blog.
-In 2022 she announced the birth of her first child from her Twitter account.
+In 2022, she announced the birth of her first child via her Twitter account.